Harsono-stack/Piling-sheet-assesment-/README.md

 These classes for corrosion were based on [Digigids](https://digigids.hetwaterschapshuis.nl/index.php?album=Bijzondere-constructies-%282019%29/damwand%20of%20beschoeiing/conditie).
 Grass and rock were included as there was a large amount of it in the raw data-set.
 See the image below for application of Digigids classes on piling sheet.
 ![Classes](Digiclasses.png)
-In the four class data-set, we combined as:
+In the four class data-set, we combined the classes as:
 1. Good.
 Combination of Good and Acceptable.
 2. Bad.
 Combination of Moderate and Bad.